chanwoo-lee-cw/TIL/Data_structure/PriorityQueue/PriorityQueue.md

 		while (child <= len)
 		{
 			if ((child < len) && (arr[child] < arr[child + 1]))
-				child++;
+			// whidh of the child is the lower value child++;
 			if (temp >= arr[child])
-				break;
+			// if you find the place you want, break break;
-			arr[parent] = arr[child];
+			// exchange the two value of parent and child arr[parent] = arr[child];
+			// reset each position
 			parent = child;
 			child *= 2;
 		}
-		arr[parent] = temp;
+		// put the stored values in the location arr[parent] = temp;
 		return item;
 	}